 Treatment of Sudden Sensorineural Hearing Loss

 The sudden hearing loss is treated by the ENT specialist.
-To treat it in an effective way is to get treatment as soon as possible.
+To treat it effectively is to get treatment as soon as possible.
 Some common treatments include:

 1. Circular Medication